H&R Block sues Jack Dorsey’s Block, challenging Big Tech’s seizure of everyday words

 Square’s Block didn’t immediately reply to Fast Company‘s request for comment about the lawsuit.

-As a brand, of course, the new Block is much fuzzier, in the same way Facebook’s recently announced Meta and Google’s Alphabet have practically no branding beyond being the parents of their more famous children.
+As a brand, of course, the new Block is much fuzzier, in the same way that Facebook’s recently announced Meta and Google’s Alphabet have practically no branding beyond being the parents of their more famous children.
 In that context, Block’s name change could be seen as another indication of what critics see as Big Tech’s habit of applying its winners-take-all mentality to not just trademarked names, but just plain generic, everyday words.

-But Big Tech’s usual position is that these are common words, so anyone is welcome to use them—unless the party doing the name-grabbing is somebody grabbing theirs: For example, five days after Facebook changed its name to Meta, an Australian artist named Thea-Mai Baumann who was unlucky enough to be posting her professional work under the Instagram handle “Metaverse” had her account suddenly disabled.
+But Big Tech’s usual position is that these are common words, so anyone is welcome to use them—unless the party doing the name-grabbing is somebody grabbing theirs: For example, five days after Facebook changed its name to Meta, an Australian artist named Thea-Mai Baumann, who was unlucky enough to be posting her professional work under the Instagram handle “Metaverse,” had her account suddenly disabled.
 Though she’s since made a public fuss and Meta appears to have reactivated the account, she says someone initially warned her, “FB isn’t gonna buy it, they’re gonna take it.”